Factors That Could Influence Hewlett Packard Enterprise Company (NYSE:HPE)

 Is the stock of HPE attractive?

 In related news, CSO, Pres Hybrid IT, Davis Philip sold 16,884 shares of the company’s stock in a transaction that recorded on Jan 28.
 The sale was performed at an average price of 14.61, for a total value of 246,675.
 As the sale deal closes, the SVP, Controller & PAO, Ricci Jeff T now sold 9,255 shares of the company’s stock, valued at 147,155.
-Also, SVP, Finance & Treasurer, Karros Kirt P sold 9,255 shares of the company’s stock in a deal that was recorded on Dec 12.
-The shares were price at an average price of 16.00 per share, with a total market value of 148,080.
-Following this completion of acquisition, the President Intelligent Edge, Melkote Keerti now holds 66,130 shares of the company’s stock, valued at 1,056,070.
+Also, President Intelligent Edge, Melkote Keerti sold 66,130 shares of the company’s stock in a deal that was recorded on Dec 12.
+The shares were price at an average price of 15.97 per share, with a total market value of 1,056,070.
+Following this completion of acquisition, the SVP, Finance & Treasurer, Karros Kirt P now holds 9,255 shares of the company’s stock, valued at 148,080.
 In the last 6 months, insiders have changed their ownership in shares of company stock by 0.20%.